torvalds/linux/Documentation/staging/remoteproc.rst

 returns (successfully).

 Returns 0 on success, and an appropriate error value otherwise.
-Note: to use this function you should already have a valid rproc handle.
+Analte: to use this function you should already have a valid rproc handle.
 There are several ways to achieve that cleanly (devres, pdata, the way remoteproc_rpmsg.c does this, or, if this becomes prevalent, we might also consider using dev_archdata for this).